 At Munitions Law Group we approach the practice of law as a team effort.
 We have associated ourselves with some of the best and brightest practitioners and consultants in the firearms community.
-From additional attorneys with focused knowledge to former governmental department employees we tap into a vast network of professionals.
+From additional attorneys with focused knowledge, to former government officials/regulators, we tap into a vast network of professionals.
 When you hire our firm you are hiring not just an attorney but a team.

 Andrew Frank Branca